olleharstedt/olleharstedt.github.io/_posts/2021-04-08-concept-of-memory-safe-gc-opt-out.markdown

 local points = [new Point {1, 2}, new Point {2, 3}];
 ```

-Locality must be part of function signature so that the calling function can know if the arguments escape or not:
+Locality must be part of function signature so that the calling function can know if the arguments escape or not.
+Left out locality defaults to non-local and garbage collected.

 ```c++
 void add_to_point(local Point p1, local Point p2) {